-American Journal of Science and Engineering aims to provide a broad space for researchers and students in the areas of biomedical engineering, computer science, electrical engineering, and related interdisciplinary research areas to present their ideas and new research results to the public.
-Through the efforts of the editors and reviewers, we hope that this journal can contribute to advance the research in these areas.
+American Journal of Science and Engineering aims to provide a broad space for researchers and students to present their new ideas and research results to the public in the areas of biomedical engineering, computer science, electrical engineering, and related interdisciplinary areas .
+It has been a free of charge journal for submission and publication.
+We hope, through the efforts of the editors and reviewers, this journal can contribute to advance the research in these areas.
 Submissions are welcome!

-1. If your paper was accepted by this journal, please follow the submission template and the review result closely to edit your paper, then resend your paper to: email@example.com, with your paper title as the subject.
-The submission date of your paper is the date that your paper was first submitted.
+1. If your paper was accepted by this journal, please follow the submission template and the review result closely to edit your paper, then resend your paper to: firstname.lastname@example.org, declare "resubmit" as the subject.

 2. If your paper has been submitted to other journal(s) and currently is under review, please don't submit the same paper to this journal at the same time.